 What is collagen?

 Collagen is a long-chain of amino acids.
-Hydrolyzed collagen is when collagen has been processed and broken down into smaller chains of amino acids.
+Collagen peptides, or hydrolyzed collagen, is when collagen has been processed and broken down into smaller chains of amino acids.
 These smaller chains of amino acids are more easily absorbed by your body.

 Hydrolyzed collagen, collagen hydrolysate, and collagen peptides are terms that can all be used interchangeably as they refer to the same thing.